This paper was updated on January 2, 2026.

 OEWS wage levels vary significantly based on profession and location, with urban wage levels often exceeding those in suburban and rural areas.
 A Level IV position is not always a high-paying job in the national income average.
 Some Level IV wages in certain fields fall below the national median, while some Level II positions rank among the highest-paid in the U.S. economy.

 Required SOC disclosures: As explained above, OEWS wage levels vary by both profession and geographic region.
 Each profession is classified under a Standard Occupational Classification (SOC) code, such as “Software Developers” or “Civil Engineers.”
 Each SOC has its own national and regional wage data, reflecting differences in required skills, education, and market pay.
-Registrants would need to indicate on the registration the SOC code, industry of intended employment, and the wage level box corresponding to the offered wage.
+Registrants will need to indicate on the registration the SOC code, industry of intended employment, and the wage level box corresponding to the offered wage.

 Potential for wage inflation: Employers may feel pressure to raise wages primarily to gain lottery advantage, even if it does not reflect local market rates.

-Reduced diversity of roles: Because selection odds would favor higher-paying jobs in high-cost of living regions, essential positions with lower wages — such as entry-level and rural positions — could receive fewer visas.
+Reduced diversity of roles: Because selection odds will favor higher-paying jobs in high-cost of living regions, essential positions with lower wages — such as entry-level and rural positions — could receive fewer visas.
 This may narrow the range of workers, areas and companies that benefit from the H-1B program over time.

 Administrative complexity: Determining and documenting correct OEWS wage levels across multiple worksites could add compliance challenges for employers.